fbedussi/gpp/README.md

 #Gherkin preprocessor
-Allows some preprocess tecniques for Gherkin files, such as including partials.
+Allows some preprocess tecniques for Gherkin files, such as including partials or evaluating if statements.

 ##Directive syntax
 This module leverage on the [preprocess](<https://www.npmjs.com/package/preprocess>) module, so check its documentation for directive's syntax.